 The walk down to the bottom of the falls is short (half a mile), but the decent is nearly 300 feet.
 The way down is very easy, but everyone must return by hiking back up the trail.
 If stairs and a steep incline are going to be a problem for you, I recommend parking in the lower lot.
 Appropriate hiking shoes would also be a plus.
 It may get muddy and slippery if it is wet outside.

 It was a hot and humid day in Seattle when we visited Snoqualmie Falls.
 As soon as we left the city we received some cloud cover, and the temperature dropped a bit.
-It was a short walk to the overlook, but it was difficult to get a front row view because of the crowd.
-The view of the falls was unlike any other I had ever seen.
-It was easy to understand why so many people were at Snoqualmie Falls on a weekday morning.
+It is a short walk to the overlook, but it may be difficult to get a front row view because of the crowd.
+The view of the falls was unlike any other I have ever seen.
+It was easy to understand why so many people were willing to hike Snoqualmie Falls on a weekday morning.

 In the not too distant past, logs were sent down the Snoqualmie River and over the falls.
 Daredevils visited the falls in an attempt to entertain.
 One man walked a tightrope across the falls, while another jumped out of a balloon with a parachute.
 The former lived to tell about it, but the latter did not.